Twinklebear/ChameleonRT/README.md

 of your SDL2 directory by passing `-DSDL2=<path>`.
 Similarly for GLM, you can point it to the glmConfig.cmake file in your GLM distribution by passing `-Dglm_DIR=<path>`.
+To track and report statistics about the number of rays traced per-second run CMake with `-DREPORT_RAY_STATS=ON`.
+Tracking these statistics can impact performance slightly.

 rtobj only supports per-OBJ group/mesh materials, OBJ files using per-face materials can be reexported from Blender with the "Material Groups" option enabled.